 A prolific goal-scoring legend for Czechoslovakia and a manager who shaped the modern era of Slovak football after independence.

-Jozef Adamec was a footballer whose career mirrored the history of his homeland.
-As a powerful, intelligent forward for the Czechoslovak national team, he formed a feared attacking partnership with Jozef Čapkovič, terrorizing defenses and helping secure a third-place finish at the 1962 World Cup.
-Domestically, he was a goal machine for Spartak Trnava, leading them to multiple league titles.
-After the Velvet Divorce created an independent Slovakia, Adamec transitioned into management, becoming a foundational figure for the new nation's football identity.
-He served as the head coach of the Slovak national team, guiding them through their early years, and later took the helm at his beloved Spartak Trnava, cementing his legacy as a pivotal man in both Czechoslovak and Slovak football history.
+Jozef Adamec helped the Czechoslovak national team secure a third-place finish at the 1962 World Cup.
+As a powerful, intelligent forward, he formed a feared attacking partnership with Jozef Čapkovič.
+Domestically, he scored prolifically for Spartak Trnava, leading them to multiple league titles.
+After the Velvet Divorce created an independent Slovakia, Adamec became the head coach of the Slovak national team, guiding them through their early years.
+He later managed his beloved Spartak Trnava.
+His career spanned both Czechoslovak and Slovak football history.

 1928–1945